pichuca/GIPHY-search/README.md

 run `npm test`
     Starts the test runner.

-This application is built with create-react-app.
+This application is built upon create-react-app.